 - Post article and email list that The End of Jobs hit #1 in the whole Business and Money category for Amazon.

 There is a period you have after the launch to capitalize on the virtuous cycle.
 Because the book is ranking well in Amazon, it will be very timely to reach out to media.
 Media will sell more books, which will make the book continue to rank well in Amazon, which will make it easier to reach out to media.

-I didn’t expect the book launch to go nearly as well as it did so I was ill-prepared to capitalize on it, but managed to get back on track after a few weeks and started reaching out to more podcasts (template for this are in the book marketing toolkit).
+I didn’t expect the book launch to go nearly as well as it did so I was ill-prepared to capitalize on it, but managed to get back on track after a few weeks and started reaching out to more podcasts (templates for this are in the book marketing plan toolkit).

 I also offered anyone that wrote a review of the book a spot in an article and got a lovely response.
 Thank you and here you go!

 - Book review: The End of Jobs by Ray J Green